-On August 28, troubled musician Aska plead guilty to charges of drug use and possession in the Tokyo District Court.
+On August 28, troubled musician Aska pleaded guilty to charges of drug use and possession in the Tokyo District Court.

 “Since Aska wants to avoid jail time, he’s talking openly about how he got his drugs,” an upper member of the Sumiyoshi-kai tells the weekly tabloid.
 “There’s that old saying about how one shouldn’t squeal.
 You just don’t do that.”